For grades 9 and up, this is a complicated twist of virtual reality, social media, and 5 intertwined stories.

 Books

 There are so many excellent CS-Related Books out there.
-Here are a few to get you started and here is a related Knowledge Quest article on how to use picture books to teach beginning coding concepts.
+Here are a few to get you started!

 Fiction